ferrucc-io/ferruccio/src/pages/interesting/index.md

 date: "2018-06-04T19:12:03.284Z"
 ---

-We now finally have a government in Italy.
+We now have a government in Italy.

 Everyone around me is talking about this, so I figured out I might as well try to analyse what are the biggest problems the country is facing.